 PiS is notorious for following the populist-illiberal playbook, restricting women’s rights and democratic freedoms, and following in Hungary’s footsteps.
 Another term will most probably bring a continuation of the same anti-democratic governing.

 Apart from these two planned elections, snap elections in Slovakia are likely in 2023, as the minority right-wing government lost a vote of no-confidence last December after months of political turmoil.
 The outcome of these would likely lead to a profound shift compared to the 2020 election result as current polls suggest.
-If Slovakia also holds elections in 2023 and former prime minister Fico returns, as feared, the country is likely to jettison its s pro-Western orientation and instead continue going down the same populist, anti-democratic path as its neighbour, Hungary.
-Besides, this could reboot the cooperation in the Visegrad group which has previously experienced a fallout because of changing governments in some of the Visegrad states as well as their diverging stances on the war in Ukraine, particularly the Hungarian prime minister’s approach.
+If Slovakia also holds elections in 2023 and former prime minister Fico returns, as feared, the country is likely to jettison its pro-Western orientation and may instead follow the same populist, anti-democratic path as its neighbour, Hungary.
+Besides, this could reboot the cooperation in the Visegrad group which has previously experienced a fallout because of changing governments in some Visegrad states as well as their diverging stances on the war in Ukraine, the Hungarian prime minister’s position particularly standing out.

-All in all, the possible election of a populist president in the Czech Republic and of the right-wing populist PiS party in Poland, mixed with a potential return of Fico in Slovakia would further cement the region’s populist, illiberal and anti-democratic direction.
-Even though populist leadership around the world is declining, according to the report by the Tony Blain Institute for Global Change, the projected developments in 2023 suggest a return or continuation of the populist and illiberal course in the CEE region.
+All in all, the possible election of a populist president in the Czech Republic and of the right-wing populist PiS party in Poland, mixed with a potential return of Fico in Slovakia has the potential to further cement the region’s populist, illiberal and anti-democratic direction.
+Even though populist leadership around the world is declining according to the report by the Tony Blain Institute for Global Change, the projected developments in 2023 suggest a return or continuation of the populist and illiberal course among the Visegrad 4 states.